 Server identities tend to be long-lived, but clients have to re-establish the server’s identity on every TLS session.

 How could Google/Chrome be resilient to DigiNotar attack?

 Google built-in “preloaded” fingerprints for the known public keys in the certificate chains of Google properties.
-Thereby exposed the false *.google.com certificate DigiNotar signed
+Thereby exposing the false *.google.com certificate DigiNotar signed

 But, preloading does not scale, so we need something dynamic:

 Could use an HTTP header i.e. transmit the SHA1 or SHA256 hash of the Subject Public Key Info structure of the X.509 certificate.
 (You could pin to end entity, intermediary, root.
 Select your degree of precision.)

 Secure Channels: DNSSEC for TLS